-1. change the transfer credit award, or
+- 1. change the transfer credit award, or - 2. decline to proceed if sufficient grounds have not been established.

-Misconduct Policy decline to proceed if sufficient grounds have not been established.
-Student Academic Appeals Committee Written The Associate Registrar of Admissions and Transfer Credit Services shall inform the appellant in writing of the decision, within thirty (30) days of receiving the appeal.
-Appeal The decision of the Associate Registrar of Admissions and Transfer Credit Services is final.
-Time Limits Transier Credit Services is illial.
-Glossary Site Map Information effective Sept.
-1, 2019 to Aug.
-31, 2020.
-Search Undergraduate Calendar Updated July 24 2019 by laurab
+The Associate Registrar of Admissions and Transfer Credit Services shall inform the appellant in writing of the decision, within thirty (30) days of receiving the appeal.

+The decision of the Associate Registrar of Admissions and Transfer Credit Services is final.

+Appeal

+Time Limits Information effective Sept.
+1, 2020 to Aug.
+31, 2021.

+Glossary information effective sept.
+1, 2020 to Aug.
+31, 2021.

+Site Map Updated June 23 2020 by laurab

-Undergraduate Calendar Home >
+Search Undergraduate Calendar

+onen onlir

+General

+Information